gjwgit/rain/docs/README.md

 weather observations from weather stations across Australia capturing the amount of sunshine, the humidity, the amount of rain, etc. This default model using the decision tree induction algorithm to build a model that is represented as a decision tree.
-Other models include decision a random forest which builds a forest of decision trees as an ensemble type model ([rain_rf](https://github.com/gjwgit/rain/docs/blob/master/rainrf.md)).
+Other models include a random forest which builds a forest of decision trees as an ensemble type model ([rain_rf](https://github.com/gjwgit/rain/docs/blob/master/rainrf.md)).

 These models come from the Essentials of Data Science by Graham